 As announced by the White House, a new travel policy requiring foreign nationals traveling to the United States to demonstrate proof of full vaccination against COVID-19 will take effect November 8.
 This will end the need for National Interest Exceptions (NIE).
 The CDC’s website explains that, for purposes of entry into the United States, the accepted vaccines will include FDA approved or authorized (Pfizer, Johnson & Johnson, Moderna) and WHO Emergency Use Listing vaccines (such as AstraZeneca-Oxford).
 Please see https://www.cdc.gov/coronavirus/2019-ncov/travelers/testing-international-air-travelers.html.

 The CDC and the interagency are working to develop the orders and guidance documents to implement this new travel policy, and those details — for the airlines, for airline passengers, and for people coming to the land border — will be available well in advance of November 8 to understand what is required to be in compliance.
 Details of the new travel policy will be posted on our Embassy homepage and Travel.State.Gov as it becomes available.

 Schengen Travel Restrictions Remain in Place

-Presidential Proclamation 10143, which suspended travel from the 26 Schengen Area countries, including Austria, remains in force.
+Presidential Proclamation 10143, which suspended travel from the 26 Schengen Area countries, including Austria, remains in force until replaced by the new travel policy.
 These restrictions apply regardless if you have a valid U.S. visa, ESTA or have been fully vaccinated.

 In most cases, travel by non-U.S. citizens from Austria to the United States is only possible if you qualify and are approved for a National Interest Exception (NIE), are exempted by visa class, or qualify for a Family Exemption.
 Your COVID vaccination status also makes no difference.